 Closely related to thinking for yourself is owning your results.

-Avoid taking tips
+4) Avoid Bitcoin trading tips

 It happens all the time.